 What were Black people doing in World War One?' by Black History Walks, 29 October 12noon-1pm.
 Book your tickets here.

-And on top of all that, you'll be able to listen to a very special Black History Month edition of our podcast, The Only Way Is Reading!
+And on top of all that, you can listen to a very special Black History Month edition of our podcast, The Only Way Is Reading.
+Freya is joined by members of the ECC BAME Network and they discuss 'the mistress of suspense' Louise Hare's This Lovely City.
+Listen to the episode now, and borrow the book here.

 It's looking to be an educational, fun and packed month and we hope you are as excited to celebrate as we are.